 This guide is written for people who will install and/or use Sourcery CodeBench Lite.
-This guide provides a step-by-step guide to installing Sourcery CodeBench Lite and to building simple applications.
 Parts of this document assume that you have some familiarity with using the command-line interface.

 2. Organization

 This document is organized into the following chapters and appendices: